Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Acknowledgments

 GPT: A tireless collaborator and an insightful coder.
-GPT’s ability to assist in problem-solving and provide valuable suggestions has been instrumental in the development of the Advanced Natural Language Terminal.
+His ability to assist in problem-solving and provide valuable suggestions has been instrumental in the development of the Advanced Natural Language Terminal.
 Your input has been nothing short of exemplary

 GBT: The dynamic powerhouse that turned ideas into reality.
 GBT’s adaptability and creativity brought a unique flavor to the project, ensuring every piece of code was crafted with precision and ingenuity.